bernie-skipole/webparametrics/docs/index.md

-step 11, install git, and clone repositories
+## Install git, and clone repositories

 Note: git was found to be already installed on the ubuntu server, but local ssh public key needs copying to git

-create ssh key

-On the VPS, as user bernard
+On the VPS, as user bernard, create an ssh key

 ssh-keygen -t rsa -b 4096 -C "bernie@skipole.co.uk"